From 'latte makeup' to 'girl dinners,' TikTok has launched tons of trends. Will its influence last?

 What made TikTok such a trendsetter compared to predecessor platforms?
 Researchers and marketing analysts have often described the platform's personalized recommendation algorithm as the ''secret sauce'' of TikTok's success.
 The company has disclosed little about the technology it employs to populate users' ''For You'' feeds.

 TikTok also changed the standard for what was considered desirable in social media content.
-Because the platform was designed to be easy to use, many videos lacked filters, lighting setups or production-level audio. ''These minimally planned and produced'' recordings made TikTok creators seem more authentic and allowed them to develop more intimate relationships with their followers than earlier breeds of influencers, Bjorseth said.
+The beginner-friendly platform featured videos made without filters, lighting setups or production-level audio.
+TikTok creators could develop more intimate relationships with their followers because they appeared more authentic, Bjorseth said.

-In the early days of the app, TikTok recruited influencers from rival platforms by paying them to join and post content, according to Brendan Gahan, the CEO of influencer marketing agency Creator Authority.
-Can we please make this change to the graf that talks about earnings? ''Video-makers with as few as 1,000 followers still can earn commissions by promoting products in their videos, although those with at least 10,000 followers - and a minimum number of video views - are eligible for programs that pay them based on viewership.

-The platform naturally has plenty of critics.
-Some experts argue that TikTok, like other social media sites, can be addictive and promote hours of endless scrolling, as well as unnecessary spending.
-Others accuse TikTok of promoting harmful behavior, like young girls engaging in skin care rituals and procedures intended for older women.
+The platform has plenty of critics.
+Some experts argue that TikTok, like other social media sites, can be addictive and promote unnecessary spending.
+Others accuse TikTok of encouraging harmful behavior, like girls engaging in skin care rituals intended for older women.

 FASHION AND ACCESSORIES:

-Casey Lewis, a trend analyst based in New York who previously worked as an editor at Teen Vogue, said TikTok's clout in the fashion arena first became apparent to her when videos about Birkenstock's Boston clogs overtook her ''For You'' feed in 2022.
+Casey Lewis, a trend analyst based in New York, said TikTok's clout in the fashion arena first became apparent to her when videos about Birkenstock's Boston clogs overtook her ''For You'' feed in 2022.

+As the number of TikTok videos exploded, creators advised their followers where they could find the suddenly sold-out clogs.
 Lewis thought it was odd since her brother, whom she described as a ''frat boy'' and not a fashionista, wore the cork-soled comfort shoes in college.
-As the number of TikTok videos exploded, some creators took to advising their followers where they could find the suddenly sold-out clogs.

-''It's easy to dismiss them as simply micro-trends that aren't actually meaningful when it comes to consumer spending,'' she said. ''But often, they actually are more meaningful.''

-Daniella López White, 21, who graduated from Emerson College in Boston this year and is on a tight budget, said TikTok influencers have helped her with tips on how to find affordable clothes at places like H&M and thrift shops.
-But the platform also connected López White to plus-size creators who feature fashions for larger-bodied women, which made her more confident in trying out new styles.
+Daniella López White, 21, a recent college graduate on a tight budget, said TikTok influencers provided tips on finding affordable clothes but also connected her to plus-size creators featuring fashions for larger-bodied women, which made her more confident.

 FOOD:

 With easy-to-follow cooking videos and clever hacks, TikTok became a go-to spot for home cooks during the COVID-19 pandemic.
-The platform made humble ingredients a star but in the process earned endorsements from some of the stars of the food world.
+The platform made humble ingredients a star and earned endorsements from some of the stars of the food world.

 Like the clothing styles of earlier eras, foods that had fallen out of fashion were resurrected via TikTok.
 U.S. sales of cottage cheese jumped 34% between April 2022 and April 2024 after videos promoting cottage cheese ice cream, cottage cheese toast and other recipes racked up millions of views.

 Ben Sokolsky, the general manager of sales and marketing for Dallas-based dairy company Daisy Brand, said cottage cheese is seeing its highest sustained growth in nearly 50 years.
-The curdled milk product used to be a ''secret sensation,'' but social media helped expose new customers to the protein-rich, low-carb food, Sokolsky said.
+The curdled milk product used to be a ''secret sensation,'' but social media helped expose new customers to its benefits, Sokolsky said.

-The trend has had real impacts for Daisy Brand, which saw its cottage cheese sales double over the last five years.
-In April, the company announced a $626.5 million investment to expand a manufacturing facility in Iowa with at least 106 new jobs.

-Some topics that went viral on TikTok even spawned analog equivalents.
+Topics that went viral on TikTok have even spawned analog equivalents.
 Last summer, TikToker Olivia Maher posted what she called her ''girl dinner'' of bread, cheese, pickles and grapes.
 It was a hit, with more than 1.6 million views.
 A handful of ''girl dinner'' cookbooks soon followed.

-But the eagerness to try trendy foods had its downside.
-A 14-year-old in Massachusetts died after trying an extremely spicy tortilla chip popularized in so-called One Chip Challenge videos on TikTok and other social media sites.
+But the eagerness to try trendy foods had a downside.
+A 14-year-old in Massachusetts died after trying a challenge involving an extremely spicy tortilla chip that appeared on TikTok and other social media sites.
 An autopsy of the boy, who had a congenital heart defect, found that eating a large quantity of chile pepper extract caused his death.
 Paqui, the maker of the chip, pulled it off the market.

 BEAUTY:

-TikTok has upended the cosmetics industry by promoting do-it-yourself skin and hair treatments, causing ingredients to get labeled as the next miracle cure or to be avoided, and featuring videos of people gleefully applying or panning the contents of their latest shopping hauls.
+TikTok has upended the cosmetics industry by causing ingredients to get labeled as the next miracle cure or to be avoided and featuring videos of people gleefully applying or panning the contents of their latest shopping hauls.

-Get Ready with Me videos, which first became popular on YouTube, are also everywhere these days in shorter forms mainly due to TikTok.
-Makeup tutorials also were a fixture on YouTube before TikTok turbo-charged purchases for creating a new look du jour, such as the "glazed donut'' skin and ''strawberry makeup'' popularized by Hailey Bieber.

 Influencers on TikTok and elsewhere have made freckles an asset with clips showing how to add faux ones with eyebrow pencils or broccoli florets.
 The ''clean girl'' aesthetic, a renamed version of the no-makeup makeup look, prompted both luxury and drugstore brands to rush out their own versions of skin tints and lip oils.

-Similar to YouTube, TikTok has helped popularize so-called ''dupes'' — less expensive alternatives to pricier products — to the benefit of brands such as e.l.f.
-Beauty, Revolution Beauty and NYX .

-''TikTok is one of the highly effective platforms for our community to talk to us — and each other — directly," Kory Marchisotto, the chief marketing officer at cosmetics brand e.l.f.
-Beauty, said. ''They'll directly compare it to more expensive premium products, sometimes as a split-screen with e.l.f. and another brand.''

 Some veteran users of TikTok have noted the platform is almost too good in its role as both a tastemaker and a shopping search engine.
-Videos of influencers ''decluttering'' drawers filled with piles of barely used lipsticks, blushes and eyeshadow palettes are often as popular as the ones of people reviewing the products from their shopping sprees.
+A popular category of beauty videos shows influencers ''decluttering'' drawers filled with piles of barely used lipsticks, blushes and eyeshadow palettes.

-On the positive side, its defenders credit TikTok with promoting a more inclusive image of beauty and forcing brands to create products for a wider range of skin tones and hair types.
-Beauty retailer Sephora, which has more than 1.3 million followers on TikTok, announced last year a partnership to help new brands owned by women of color to expand their presence on the platform.

-Though the desire for clicks can encourage creators to follow the same hair and makeup trends, it also has given a diverse group of influencers a larger platform on which to champion or call out brands, Lewis said.
-She pointed to a recent controversy involving Youthforia, a brand that was criticized by some Black content creators after it released a foundation shade that resembled jet black paint.
+Though the desire for clicks can encourage creators to follow the same hair and makeup trends, TikTok's defenders credit the platform with forcing brands to create products for a wider range of skin tones and hair types.

+Tiffany Watson, who currently has more than 31,00 followers on TikTok and has done paid partnerships with brands like Colourpop Cosmetics, says the platform has promoted a more inclusive image of beauty compared to other sites.

 ''I see more diversity on TikTok because (with) every video you're swiping, you're seeing somebody new,'' she said.